Election 2020: Jacinda Ardern expects Judith Collins to play 'a bit of bingo' at tonight's debate

 But when speaking to media after her walkabout, Ardern was firmly on message – "I stand by our record," she said in response to her Government's housing policies.

-"We will see the leader of the Opposition tonight pay a bit of bingo and you will probably hear that word 'KiwiBuild' frequently," Ardern said.
+"We will see the leader of the Opposition tonight play a bit of bingo and you will probably hear that word 'KiwiBuild' frequently," Ardern said.

 "If that's her one attack, I'm happy to take it because I'm proud of our record."